About this Program

 The third subspecialty clinic is the Diagnostic Evaluation Services (DES) clinic, which serves as a primary diagnostic portal for children and families affected by autism and also provides ancillary services for those individuals.
 In this setting, students are exposed to diagnostic practices for autism, as well as other evidence-based treatments (i.e., social skills training).
 The DES is a multidisciplinary clinic of pediatricians, psychologists, social workers, physical therapists, occupational therapists, and speech therapists.
 Therefore, students who rotate through this site also acquire valuable interdisciplinary skills.

 The fourth subspecialty clinic is the Center for Development, Behavior and Genetics (CDBG), which is a medical clinic for children with diverse needs.
-The primary providers in the CDBG are development pediatricians and associated staff (e.g., nursing, social workers, medical residents).
+The primary providers in the CDBG are developmental pediatricians and associated staff (e.g., nursing, social workers, medical residents).
 During rotations at the CDBG, students learn behavioral consultation skills, as well as interdisciplinary skills.